 Useful Resources and Links

 On this page you will find links to several useful pages and resources which may help you with some of the practical aspects of working in or visiting China.
-Please contact Lizzy Deacon if you would like further advice or support for any China-based academic projects.
+Pleasecontact Karen Valentine if you would like further advice or support for any China-based academic projects.

-Lizzy Deacon is available to provide basic in-house Mandarin Chinese tuition for members of NDM staff and faculty who need to spend time in China for their work or research.
+Lizzy Deacon is available, on a freelance basis, to provide Mandarin Chinese tuition for members of NDM staff and faculty who need to spend time in China for their work or research.
 Please contact Lizzy to discuss your requirements.

 If you require ongoing and regular Chinese language tuition then you could also consider the Oxford Language Centre's courses.